NashWellington/NNES/compatibility.md

 ## Final Fantasy
 * Constantly reads from open bus after some power cycles (probably has something to do with random contents of RAM)
-* High-pitched whine when selecting an option in the UI
+* Switching between options at the opening screen messes with sound

 ## Ice Climber
-* Some sound channels cut out at some point
 * CPU read from unmapped address $58A9 (intentional?)
 * Invisible sprites
 * Broken blocks don't disappear